 Serums are essentially supplements for your skin.
-With their lightweight texture and smaller molecular structure – much smaller than those found in oils, moisturizers and lotions – they are able to deeply penetrate the skin.
+With lightweight texture and smaller molecular structure – much smaller than those found in oils, moisturizers and lotions – they are able to deeply penetrate the skin.
 This allows them to deposit powerful active ingredients like peptides, antioxidant-rich vitamins or glycolic acids in the deeper layers of skin for more targeted results.
-So it is no wonder serums are considered to be a vital step in correcting a variety of different skin issues.
+No wonder serums are considered to be a vital step in correcting a variety of different skin issues.

 Yes and no.